HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf225.md

 ### Adjustment of seedlists for access control changes

 === "Containers"
-    Starting with CF225 a new option is available to have the seedlist return items affected by library access control changes.
-To enable this new feature set ```seedlistUpdateLibrariesForAccessControl=true``` in `WCM WCMConfigService`.
+    A new option is available where you can have the seedlist return items affected by library access control changes.
+To enable this feature, set ```seedlistUpdateLibrariesForAccessControl=true``` in `WCM WCMConfigService`.
 For more information, see [Crawling web content with search seedlists](../../build_sites/search/crawling_webcontent_seedbase/index.md).

 === "On-Premises"
-    Starting with CF225 a new option is available to have the seedlist return items affected by library access control changes.
-To enable this new feature set ```seedlistUpdateLibrariesForAccessControl=true``` in `WCM WCMConfigService`.
+    A new option is available where you can have the seedlist return items affected by library access control changes.
+To enable this feature, set ```seedlistUpdateLibrariesForAccessControl=true``` in `WCM WCMConfigService`.
 For more information, see [Crawling web content with search seedlists](../../build_sites/search/crawling_webcontent_seedbase/index.md).

 ### Notice of deprecation of Textbox.io Rich Text Editor